avineets87/python-challenge-1/README.md

 7      | Coffee - Espresso        | $2.99
 8      | Coffee - Flat white      | $2.99
 9      | Coffee - Iced            | $3.49
-Type/Enter your selection from the menu: 3
+Type/Enter your selection from the menu: 7

-Enter the quantity of 'Soda - Large' you would like to order.
+Enter the quantity of 'Coffee - Espresso' you would like to order.
- (If your input is invalid then we will default to '1') :3 [{'Item name': 'Soda - Large', 'Price': 2.99, 'Quantity': 3}]
+ (If your input is invalid then we will default to '1') :7

 Would you like to keep ordering?
 (Y)es or (N)o :y
 From which menu would you like to order?